-If you see a perfectly straight white line across every printed card on your Seaory S25, S26, or S28, in the exact same spot, that’s almost always a print head issue, not a ribbon or basic cleaning problem.
+If you see a perfectly straight white line across every printed card on your Seaory S25 / S26 / S28—and it stays in the exact same spot—this guide explains what it means and how to fix it.

 This article will help you:

-Renew the print head in the driver with the new serial number
+• Renew the print head in the driver using the new serial number

 The print head is a row of tiny heating elements (“pixels”).